news

 • Mark Ey, RPh, Senior Vice President and COO, National Community Pharmacists Association

-The conversation will dive into the current landscape of PBM reform, legislation in motion, and practical steps pharmacists can take to protect their practice and advocate for fairer systems.
-From firsthand accounts to policymaker insights, this is more than a policy briefing—it’s a forum for pharmacists to be seen, heard, and empowered.
+The conversation explored the evolving landscape of PBM reform, examined key legislation that was in motion, and outlined practical steps pharmacists could take to protect their practice and advocate for fairer systems.
+Featuring firsthand accounts and insights from policymakers, it was more than just a policy briefing—it served as a forum where pharmacists were seen, heard, and empowered.

 Nutrition & Wellness Faculty Meeting: Allergy Treatments: Homeopathy as a First Option and Supportive Care